kellielu/vlc/README.md

     sudo apt-get install cuda

 ####For MacOS:
-Download the CUDA Nvidia Toolkit for Mac from https://developer.nvidia.com/cuda-downloads
+Follow the download instructions for the CUDA Nvidia Toolkit for Mac from https://developer.nvidia.com/cuda-downloads

 If you do not have Homebrew, install it by running the script: